 The number of people released is a projection of how many students we expect will live on-campus for the following academic year versus how many beds we have available in our residence halls.
 This is calculated based on the 10th day enrollment of each cohort and in consideration of 5 year average retention rates, average number of students abroad and enrollment goals.

 Yes, the maximum group size to be 6 students.
 In the event you are looking at housing off campus that accommodates more than 6 people you may combine as you see fit with other groups who have been offered a release.
 As always, do not sign a lease or make firm plans until Offers of Release are made in mid-November.

-While juniors may apply for the Junior/Senior Release process, please know that the number of seniors applying in the past four years have meant that no rising juniors applying as individuals or junior living groups have been offered a release.
-You will be able to become part of the waiting list and you may receive a 2nd or 3rd round offer should senior groups decline a release later in the process
+Again, while juniors may apply for the Junior/Senior Release process, please know that the number of seniors applying in the past five years have meant that no rising juniors applying as individuals or junior living groups have been offered a release.
+You will be able to become part of the waiting list and you may receive a 2nd or 3rd round offer should senior groups decline a release later in the process.

 NO!
 Students are not approved to live off campus until an offer is made and an acceptance letter is submitted.
 Students who do not follow this process and sign a lease off campus will find themselves responsible for that lease as well as the Campus Housing Agreement (lease) and all fees associated with campus housing.
 Having a signed an off campus lease does not grant you release or priority in the process or waiting list.
 You should not sign an off campus lease without an offer of release in the Off Campus Selection process.